rodekruis/DEH-Admin-Manual/README.md

 8. Don’t forget to save with the blue button in the bottom right

 Note: in the future this will be done differently.
 Note: by default the user will have a limit of 1 open conversation/call in Twilio Flex.
-Admins can increase this in the Twilio Console.
+Admins can increase this in the Twilio Console in TaskRouter.

-### Add/configure/remove users in EspoCRM
+#### 2. EspoCRM

-#### Steps to add and configure a user in EspoCRM for when **SSO** is configured: (recommended approach)
+Steps to add and configure a user in EspoCRM for when **SSO is** configured: (recommended approach)
 1. Make sure the user is already in [Azure Active Directory](https://portal.azure.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers) or [Microsoft Entra Admin Center](https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/), if not add/invite this user first
 2. Go to Enterprise Applications in Azure
 3. Search for DEH EspoCRM and click to enter